All Books

 Key Takeaways

-• Someone is always watching and waiting for the right time for revenge.
+• Someone is always watching and waiting for the right moment for revenge.

 Who Should Read